-- Decorating costs – the property may require work ranging from painting, to a new bathroom suite before it is suitable for letting to tenants.
+- Decorating costs – the property may require work.
+This could range from painting to a new bathroom suite before it is suitable for letting to tenants.

 - Gas / electrical appliances – the cost of maintaining appliances and ensuring they comply with any regulations such as safety tests.

 It is wise to take advice from local letting agents when choosing a property to let.
-This helps determine what types of properties are demanded in the area and which parts of town are the best or most wanted.
-They can tell you if there is a University in the town, and if students will be looking for property.
+This helps determine what types of properties are in demand in the area.
+Also, which parts of town are the best or most wanted.
+They can tell you if there is a University in the town, and if students will be looking for a property.